 Students will have an interest in understanding and addressing the diseases and disabilities associated with development, injury, and aging.
 They will develop a strong understanding of critical genetic, cellular, molecular, physiological, environmental and psychological aspects of human development, and how these processes go awry with aging, in order to best address how to repair them.
 Students will learn about multiple systems and techniques, including regenerative medicine, to prepare them to carry out innovative, interdisciplinary research to address critical challenges facing our developing and aging populations.

-The TBMH faculty in Development, Aging, and Repair study a range of topics, including:
+The TBMH faculty in Tissue Engineering and Reparative Medicine study a range of topics, including:

 - Cognitive development and aging